dhedge/dhedge-gnosis-safe-app/README.md

-# dHEDGE App For Gnosis Safe App
+# dHEDGE App For Gnosis Safe

 At current version it allows to invest and withdraw from pools.